| | No-till land preparation and production | Barley production on fallow land | Barley production on stubble land | Post seeding operations in barley

 Fall operations

 Land preparation begins during harvest of the previous crop.
 Cereal and oilseed crops should be harvested high enough to leave erect standing stubble to catch snow and to protect the soil against wind and water erosion, particularly in southern and east-central Alberta.
 In central and northern areas, if practical, shorter stubble that will hold less snow may be left as an aid in drying fields in early spring.
-Unless straw and chaff is to be baled and removed for feed bedding, or fibre combines should be equipped with efficient straw choppers and spreaders as an aid to subsequent tillage and seeding.
+Unless straw and chaff is to be baled and removed for feed or bedding, combines should be equipped with efficient straw choppers and spreaders to spread crop residues evenly over the field, as an aid to subsequent tillage and seeding.
 This is critical using direct seeding and no-till practices.

-Deep tillage to fracture real or imaginary mechanical or chemical hardpans is seldom necessary on any but some solonetzic soils in Alberta.
+Deep tillage to fracture real or imaginary mechanical or chemical hardpans is seldom necessary on any but some solonetzic soils in Alberta and provides no long term benefits.
 Winter frosts will generally fracture any consolidated soil masses in most other agricultural soils.

 Crop stubble should never be burned.
+This practice is now rarely done.
 Burning reduces soil organic matter, damages soil structure and reduces plant nutrient availability.
+Straw contains 80% of potash used in the crop.
 Initially, yields of cereals grown on burned stubble land may be increased slightly, but repeated burning will reduce yields.

 Spring operations

-Tillage should normally begin as soon as weed and volunteer grain growth occurs.
-In west central and northern Alberta some producers till the land as early as soil moisture will allow, to try and warm the soil and stimulate weed seed germination.
+Most producers use a pre-seed application of herbicide to control seeding and winter annual weeds.
+Under wet conditions some producers till the land as early as soil moisture will allow, to try and warm the soil and stimulate weed seed germination.

 Where soil moisture is abundant, tillage must invert or bury weed seedlings to obtain reasonable control.
 Under such conditions, superficial tillage may merely transplant weed seedlings.